 Mission Statement and Goals

-The mission of the Center for Family Medicine is to exemplify the ideals and values of Family Medicine by integrating excellence in education, patient care, and community service with the realities of the practice of Family Medicine.
+The mission of the Center for Family Medicine is to train competent, caring physicians who will exemplify the ideals and values of family medicine, and who will provide the foundation of medical care for North Dakota communities.

 Educational Goals of the Program